Juhani

 - Benchmarking procedure

-- Sonera Smart Scorecard procedure
+- Sonera Smart Strategy Card (a company-dedicated scorecard) procedure

 - Problem solving and improvement procedures